Real-World Scene Recovery for Scattering-Degraded Images Using Spatial and Frequency Priors: Experimental Results and Analysis

-\textbf{Implementation Details.} All experiments are conducted using MATLAB R2021b on a PC equipped with an AMD Ryzen 7 6800H processor and 16 GB of RAM.
-Notably, the proposed algorithm requires no large-scale datasets or extensive computational resources and operates autonomously without adjustable parameters, ensuring adaptability.
+\textbf{Implementation Details.} All experiments are performed using MATLAB R2021b on a personal computer equipped with an AMD Ryzen 7 6800H processor and 16 GB RAM.
+Notably, the proposed framework requires no large-scale datasets or extensive computational resources and operates autonomously without adjustable parameters, ensuring adaptability.
 In the proposed algorithm, the gamma correction and high dynamic range (HDR) compression are applied as post-processing steps to improve visual quality.

-\textbf{Compared Methods.} To demonstrate the superiority of our proposed algorithm, we conduct extensive comparisons with 43 state-of-the-art (SOTA) approaches, including 35 single-task methods and 8 multi-task methods.